-Total riding time approximately four hours.
-Travelled leisurely in places, going back a bit faster.
+Total riding time: approximately four hours.
+Travelled leisurely in places, a bit faster going back.

-Some really long sweeping turns in the Suikerbosrand koppies around Heidelberg with typical highveld scenery.
+Some really long, sweeping curves in the Suikerbosrand koppies around Heidelberg, with typical Highveld scenery.
 Quiet roads.
 Quiet and relaxing end point or turnaround point in Val, ideal spot for a meal and a rest before heading back.

 4. Please tell us how the route runs.

 Vanderbijlpark, R59 Vereeniging, R42 Heidelberg, R23 direction Balfour/Standerton.
 Stay on the R23 all the way until the R547 Kinross turnoff on your left.
 You will find the signs for “Val Hotel” and the tiny village of Val – turn right.